14 February 2019

 Integrations.
 Salesforce Commerce integrates with apps and third-party systems in Salesforce’s AppExchange.

-Salesforce Commerce Cloud also supports multiple languages, multiple currency checkout, and localised payment methods.
+Salesforce Commerce Cloud also supports multiple languages, multiple currency checkout, and localized payment methods.

 Problematic technical support.
 It’s quite complicated to contact Salesforce technical support in case questions arise.
 Frequently, it takes days or even weeks to connect with a person from technical support.
 For this reason, the majority of companies tend to work with third-party companies that ensure Salesforce support.